 Certain of our firm sales agreements include delivery commitments that specify the delivery of a fixed and determinable quantity of oil.
-We believe our current production and reserves are sufficient to fulfill these delivery commitments and we expect our reserves will continue to be the primary means of fulfilling our future commitments.
+We expect our production and reserves will continue to be the primary means of fulfilling our future commitments.
 However, these contracts provide the options of delivering third-party volumes or paying a monetary shortfall penalty if production is inadequate to satisfy our commitment.
-For additional information regarding commitments, see Note 15-Commitments and Contingencies included in notes to the consolidated financial statements included elsewhere in this Annual Report.
+Beginning in 2023, we began purchasing third-party volumes to fulfill a certain delivery commitment to a pipeline in the Permian Basin.
+For additional information regarding commitments, see Note 15-Commitments and Contingencies in Item 8.
+Financial Statements and Supplementary Data of this report.